Field Notes: A prickly subject

 When the Trust brought in a woodland consultant to survey the extent of invasive non-native plant species at Strathaird on the Isle of Skye, some of the results were surprising.

 We’d always thought it was rhododendron ponticum and fuchsia that posed the biggest challenge, but not so.
-Instead, the survey identified that our biggest problem is the abundance of a plant called pernettya mucronata (prickly heath pictured above), which spreads rapidly and can quickly swamp other ground plants and colonise woodland.
+Instead, the survey identified that our biggest problem is the abundance of a plant called pernettya mucronata (prickly heath pictured), which spreads rapidly and can quickly swamp other ground plants and colonise woodland.

 A flowering shrub native to South America, and often introduced to areas as a garden or park plant, prickly heath thrives in the same acidic soils as heathers and can be incredibly difficult to remove.
 One method involves cutting and then spraying it with a chemical weedkiller – far from ideal when close to watercourses or trying to protect native ecology.